-Northam wins Democratic Virginia governor nomination
+Gillespie narrowly leads surprisingly close GOP Virginia primary

-Northam's win capped off fierce competition on the Democratic side, with Northam facing off against former congressman Tom Perriello.
+Gillespie's close race with Prince William County Board of Supervisors chair Corey Stewart came as a major surprise.
+Observers initially expected it to be an easy win for Gillespie, a former chairman of the Republican National Committee.
+Frank Wagner, a senator in the commonwealth's legislature, trailed in third place.

-With votes still coming in, the Republican gubernatorial primary remained undecided -- a shocking outcome after a campaign largely dominated by Ed Gillespie.
-However, with more than half of precincts reporting, Gillespie was only neck-and-neck with Prince William County Board of Supervisors chair Corey Stewart.
+Meanwhile, Northam's win capped off fierce competition on the Democratic side, where he faced off against former congressman Tom Perriello.
+And turnout in the Democratic primary far outpaced the Republican side.

 In a statement congratulating Northam, outgoing Democratic Gov. Terry McAuliffe linked the Republican field to President Donald Trump.